-&lt;sup>1The option to use leftward arrows preserves, to the extent possible, a degree of freedom that is enjoyed by the graphical representation, where arrows may point in any direction.
-Nevertheless, leftward arrows are neither strictly necessary in theory nor heavily used in practice, and only one of the two grammars provided later in this report supports them.
+The option to use leftward arrows preserves, to the extent possible, a degree of freedom that is enjoyed by the graphical representation, where arrows may point in any direction.
+Nevertheless, leftward arrows are neither strictly necessary in theory nor heavily used in practice, and only one of the two grammars mentioned in Section 5 supports them.